Experimental review on the chiral magnetic effect in relativistic heavy ion collisions: Experimental observables and analysis methods

 \subsection{Experimental and analysis methods}

-The experimentally measured CME observables may contain contributions from both the signal and various background sources.
+Experimentally measured CME observables can contain contributions from both the signal and various background sources.
 In general, one can write

-Because the background and signal components are entangled, a central strategy of CME analyses is to vary one component while keeping the other approximately fixed, and then study the corresponding change in the observable.
+The background and signal components, although unknown {\em a priori}, generally possess different properties.
+Thus, a central strategy of CME searches is to vary one component while keeping the other approximately fixed, and then study the corresponding change in the observable.

 There are several general approaches in dealing with backgrounds: (1) directly measuring or estimating the background strength, (2) varying the background strength to extract the signal from its dependence, (3) varying the signal strength while keeping the background approximately constant, and (4) varying both the background and signal strength in controlled and distinct ways to separate the two simultaneously.
 We describe these approaches in the following subsections.